Amsterdam’s Stedelijk Museum is the largest Dutch museum dedicated to modern and contemporary art.

 Amsterdam’s Stedelijk Museum is a highly-rated tourist attraction.

-Check out two Stedelijk Museum reviews we have picked from Tripadvisor, which give you an idea of what to expect at the museum.
+Check out two Stedelijk Museum reviews we have picked from Tripadvisor, which give you an idea of what to expect at the Museum.

 Interesting Modern Art Museum

+This Museum had interesting modern art.
+Some of it was “out there” and required some imagination to enjoy.
+Some might consider it a little pretentious, but art is definitely in the eyes of the beholder.
+I thoroughly enjoyed it.
 If modern art is not your style, there is also some traditional and contemporary art from artists like Chagall, Picasso, Matisse, Warhol, Pollack, and Kandinsky.
-Overall this museum offered you a nice mixture of different art. – kgv2828, San Francisco
+Overall this Museum offered you a nice mixture of different art. – kgv2828, San Francisco

+What a brilliant place.
+The gallery is laid out so you can systematically work through it following a guide or dip in and out at will.
 The two “main” exhibits that make up the first part are a fantastically curated look at art through the years, right up to the present day.
 It’s wonderfully curated to give you a good overview and helps put pieces I wouldn’t otherwise “get” into context.
 As an art newbie, this was invaluable and set me up to tackle the rest of the exhibits with an idea of what to look for. –Hostelfly, Nottingham

 Stedelijk Museum shop